marenkovkirill/hello-world-license-test/Dev_Docs.en.md

 ```
 *getRobotModuleApiVersion* function returns the version of *API* of robot module in a given module as a positive integer.
 The best way to determine this function is to use the following code:
 ```
-unsigned short getRobotModuleApiVersion() { return ROBOT_MODULE_API_VERSION; }
+unsigned short getRobotModuleApiVersion() { return MODULE_API_VERSION; }
 ```
-*ROBOT_MODULE_API_VERSION* constant is defined in *robot_module.h* linked file, which is required when compiling robot module.
+*MODULE_API_VERSION* constant is defined in *robot_module.h* linked file, which is required when compiling robot module.
 Thus, we can omit specifying a version manually, and it will match the module interface used.

 *getRobotModuleObject* function returns a pointer to the object of the abstract class RobotModule, essentially describing the required robot module interface.

 Hereinafter we will refer *RobotModule* class as the abstract robot module.
 Correspondingly, the class pointed by the returned pointer, must be inherited from it (the abstract robot module) and must re-define all virtual methods of this class, maintaining mode of application to them.
 This subsidiary class will be referred to as robot module.

+### 1.1.2 Robot module API

 RobotModule class description in *C++*:
 ```